TokTok/c-toxcore/docs/DHT_Group_Chats_Packet_Spec.md

 `132 bytes: packed sanctions list credentials`

 ###### Description
-Indicates that the peer associated with the given public keys has either been demoted to or promoted from the `Observer` role by the group founder or a modreator.
+Indicates that the peer associated with the given public keys has either been demoted to or promoted from the `Observer` role by the group founder or a moderator.
 If `flag` is non-zero, the peer should be demoted and added to the sanctions list.
 Otherwise they should be promoted to the `User` role and removed from the sanctions list.

 <a name="peer_info_request"/>